Nalgonda district

 Nalgonda district is a district in the Telangana state of India.
 Nalgonda district has the highest number of mandals in the state with 31 mandals.
 The district shares boundaries with Suryapet, Rangareddy, Yadadri and Nagarkurnool districts and with the state boundary of Andhra Pradesh.

+In terms of area, Nalgonda is the largest district with an area of 7222.78 km2 in the state.

 Etymology

 Nalgonda is derived from two Telugu words Nalla (Black) & Konda (Hills) i.e. Black Hills.